Dancheg97/orb_cloud_mobile/lib/api/readme.md

 # API

-Данный пакет содержит:
+This package contains:
-- proto файл с описанием схемы взаимодействия с сетью
+- proto file with api description
-- сгенеренный код для grpc соединения, лучше не трогать
+- automtically generated files for interaciton with network
-- export.dart для удобного импорта пакета, трогать нет смысла
+- export.dart for convenient importing